-Top 6 Commonly used worship progressions in Nigeria and the World by Smus
+Top 6 Commonly used worship chord progressions in Nigeria and the World

-Worship songs is essential and it’s actually a medium for us to create an atmosphere for interacting with God through Prayers.
+Worship songs are essential and it’s actually a medium for us to create an atmosphere for interacting with God through Prayers.
 The melody is what create the absolute sound and the lyrics is what finishes the job.
 You can play these chord progressions on Piano, Guitar, Ukulele, Keyboard and any other musical instruments.

 Are you Finding it difficult playing on this key?
 Use our Guitar & Ukulele Tab Generator to master all Chord shapes and start playing on all keys.

 This progression is actually the root of all progressions.
 The chords are Doh, Fah and Soh.
 If you are playing on key C, the chords will be C F and G. This progression was used Nani Gi by Mario Ese.

 2. The 1-4-1-5 Progression.